LAION-AI/Open-Assistant/README.md

 In case you haven't done this, have already committed, and CI is failing, you can run `pre-commit run --all-files` to run the pre-commit hooks on all files.

+### Deployment

+Upon making a release on GitHub, all docker images are automatically built and pushed to ghcr.io.
+The docker images are tagged with the release version, and the `latest` tag.
+Further, the ansible playbook in `ansible/dev.yaml` is run to automatically deploy the built release to the dev machine.

 # (Older version of the readme below)

 ## How do I start helping out?